retroelec/T-HMI-C64/README.md

   make install
 - You may have to install python3 and python3-serial if not already installed.
 On my linux system I had to install python3-serial:
   sudo apt install python3-serial
+- You may have to install the esptool to flash your microcontroller if not already installed:
+  pip install esptool
 - You may have to adapt the file Makefile and change the name of the serial port (adapt variable PORT).
-- On a linux system you may have to add group dialout to your serial port to be able to upload code as a normal user:
+- On a linux system you may have to add the group dialout to your user to be able to upload code as a normal user:
   sudo usermod -a -G dialout your-username
   (You have to logout and login again to get the group get active.)
 - Compile code: